apptainer/singularity-userdocs/introduction.rst

   - Mobility of compute.
 The single file SIF container format is easy to transport and share.
   - A simple, effective security model.
-You are the same user inside a container as outside, and cannot gain additional privelege on the host system, by default.
+You are the same user inside a container as outside, and cannot gain additional privilege on the host system by default.
 Read more about :ref:`security`.

 Why use containers?
 ===================